MicrosoftDocs/security/compass/security-rapid-modernization-plan.md

      - [Central IT Operations](https://docs.microsoft.com/azure/cloud-adoption-framework/organize/central-it) Helpdesk processes have been updated and personnel has been trained on them
      - [Central IT Operations](https://docs.microsoft.com/azure/cloud-adoption-framework/organize/central-it) Service owner processes have been updated and personnel has been trained on them
 - **How**: Initial deployment should be to the Enterprise level as described in the article [Privileged Access Deployment](howto-azure-managed-workstation.md)
-- **Measure key results**: Every privileged account has a dedicated workstation to perform sensitive tasks from
+- **Measure key results**: Every privileged account has a dedicated workstation to perform sensitive tasks from.
 > [!NOTE]
 > This step rapidly establishes a security baseline and must be increased to specialized and privileged levels as soon as possible.